Tiger attack: In fiction

 Shere Khan from The Jungle Book is a vicious Bengal tiger known for hunting humans.
 After his prey, a small human boy called Mowgli, is adopted by a pack of Indian wolves, he swears to kill the child.

-In Fritz Lang's adventure film The Tiger of Eschnapur (1959), a man-eating tiger attacks the caravan of the female protagonist.

 The 1975 novel Harimau!
 Harimau!, written by Mochtar Lubis, tells the story of seven dammar collectors who are attacked by a Sumatran tiger on their way back to their village.

+One of the main characters in the pre-Code drama She Made Her Bed (1934) is killed by a captive Sumatran tiger.
+In Fritz Lang's adventure film The Tiger of Eschnapur (1959), a man-eating tiger attacks the caravan of the female protagonist.

 Tiger attacks on humans are shown in the natural horror films Black Zoo (1963), Maneater (2007) and Burning Bright (2010).